-A little know-how about removing splinters certainly is useful – at least around our house.
+A little know-how about removing splinters certainly is useful – at least at our house.

-Between working on projects or walking on deck wood, it seems like removing a splinter is a fairly common activity around here.
+Between working on projects or walking on deck wood, it seems like knowing how to remove a splinter is a must around here.

 Fortunately, I have found a good remedy for taking care of splinters with my essential oils.